E. J. Whitley

-E. J. Whitley (born February 16, 1982) is a former American football guard in the National Football League for the Dallas Cowboys.
+E. J. Whitley (born February 16, 1982) is an American former football guard in the National Football League (NFL) for the Dallas Cowboys.
 He played college football at Texas Tech University.

-Early years
+Early life

 Whitley attended Texas City (TX), where he was a two-way tackle.
-As a junior, he was a part of the state's top ranked defense, helping the team achieve a 14-0 record and win the 1999 state championship.
+As a junior, he was a part of the state's top ranked defense, helping the team achieve a 14–0 record and win the 1999 state championship.

 He was a two-time all-district player and an all-state selection as a senior.
 He also practiced basketball.

 College career

 Whitley accepted a football scholarship from Texas Tech University.
 As a redshirt freshman, he was a backup at multiple positions on the offensive line, until starting the final 2 games at right tackle, including the 2002 Tangerine Bowl, where he helped the offense score 55 points (school record in a bowl game).

 As a sophomore, he was a full-time starter and part of the nation's top passing offense.
 He helped reduced the number of sacks from 46 in 2002 to 23.
 As a junior, he started 12 games, helping quarterback Sonny Cumbie lead the nation in passing and total offense.

 As a senior, he played at least one game at every offensive line position.
 He started mainly at both guard positions and at center, as part of an offense that led the nation in passing for the fourth straight year.
 He finished his college career with 45 total starts, 20 starts at right tackle, 15 at left guard, 5 at right guard, 4 at left tackle and one at center.